FlowCV-org/FlowCV_Documentation/flowcv/src/editor/node_editor_start.md

 There are various [elements to the UI](ui_elements.md) and viewer nodes that allow you to interactively see the results of your flow graph in real-time.

-Check out the [UI tutorial video](https://youtube.com/replace/with/video/link) for more details